How to Remove a Tree Stump Easily

 - Fill the holes with cooking oil

-- Place lumps of barbecue charcoal on top of the holes and wait for a few minutes until they soak up oil
+- Place lumps of barbecue charcoal on top of the holes or alternatively stuff rags into them and wait for a few minutes until they soak up oil

 - Take precautions to ensure that a fire can't spread to nearby vegetation or other flammable material